 Eugene Lang Building

 To create change, you first have to imagine the possibility.
 Theater demands that both the practitioner and the audience engage — in the moment and in the imagination.
 And whether I’m directing Shakespeare, Chekhov, or working with New School students at the I HAVE A DREAM-Harlem Theater & Education Afterschool Program, I find the making of theater constantly asks that we grapple with essential questions.
-Why we are here, what matters, and how can we collaboratively transform reality?
-Now more than ever, it’s important to challenge ourselves — as actors challenge themselves in their work—to listen, respond, engage in dialogue, and transform ourselves and others.
+Now more than ever, it’s important to challenge ourselves — to listen, respond, engage in dialogue, and transform ourselves and others.

-As an educator, I coordinated the Lang College BA in Theater at The New School (2008-2010 and 2012- 2014) and I currently coordinate the ‘I Have A Dream’-Harlem Theater & Education Program.
+I am an Associate Professor of Theater at Lang College/The New School and I have directed the Lang College BA in Theater at The New School (2008-2010, 2012-14 and 2016-18) The program was named one of the top Civic Engagement and Social Justice theater programs in the US by American Theater Magazine.
+I currently direct the Arts in Context Program at Lang College and coordinate the ‘I Have A Dream’-Harlem Theater & Education Program.
 I previously was on the faculty at NYU’s Tisch School of the Arts, NYU’s Playwrights Horizons Studio and NYU’s Kanbar School for Film & Television.

 MFA, Yale School of Drama;

 The Association for Theater in Higher Education